science69/Activity-Ranking-API-QA-Assignment/README.md

 Overview

-This repository contains QA artifacts and a small test harness to validate an Activity Ranking API that accepts a city name and returns ranked activities (Skiing, Surfing, Outdoor Sightseeing, Indoor Sightseeing) for the next 7 days.
-It also verifies autocomplete suggestions as the user types.
+This repo includes the QA documentation and a simple test setup for checking the Activity Ranking API.
+The API takes a city name and returns a ranking of activities (Skiing, Surfing, Outdoor Sightseeing, Indoor Sightseeing) for the upcoming week.
+It also covers testing the autocomplete suggestions that appear as a user types.

 Contents